Esplanade MRT station: Public artwork

-Commissioned as part of the Art-in-Transit (AiT) programme, a showcase that integrates public artwork in the MRT network, A Piece of Ice-Clear Heart by Lim Mu Hue is displayed at the station.
+Commissioned as part of the Art-in-Transit programme, a showcase that integrates public artwork in the MRT network, A Piece of Ice-Clear Heart by Lim Mu Hue is displayed at the station.
 The 8.6 by 15.1 m mural consists of seven pieces of woodblock prints featuring scenes of shadow puppetry and other performances that were popular during the early days of Singapore.
-Depicting the origins of theatre, the work is inspired by the nearby Esplanade Theatres, to which the artwork pays homage.
-This work was Lim's last and largest commission before his death in 2008.
+Depicting the origins of theatre, the work is inspired by, and pays homage to, the nearby Esplanade Theatres.
+This was Lim's last and largest commission before his death in 2008.

-The work is a collage of Lim's early works which includes Backstage Heroes, Puppet Masters and Teochew Opera Singing.
-Finding that his works on theatre to be relevant for the station, curator Karen Lim and the Art Review Panel commissioned him for this station, unaware that he has been diagnosed with cancer.
-Karen at the time hoped to bring more awareness to woodblock printing, as it is getting rarer in Singapore with fewer artists utilising it.
+The artwork is a collage of Lim's early works, including Backstage Heroes, Puppet Masters and Teochew Opera Singing.
+Finding his works on theatre to be relevant for the station, curator Karen Lim and the Art Review Panel commissioned him for this station, unaware that he had been diagnosed with cancer.
+Karen Lim at the time hoped to bring more awareness to woodblock printing, as it was getting rarer in Singapore with fewer artists utilising it.

 To reflect the multicultural influences on Singapore's performing arts, Lim produced another work, Wayang Kulit, alongside Puppet Masters at Work.
 The latter work was created to illustrate the link between theatre and wood art.
 Initially, Lim came up with only a few prints and sketches depicting the process of creating a woodblock print.
-Upon Karen's suggestion to produce more of his actual prints, Lim went on to experiment fusing his works with technology, revisiting and editing his old works to create a cohesive mural.
+Upon Karen's suggestion to produce more of his actual prints, Lim went on to experiment with fusing his works technologically, revisiting and editing his old works to create a cohesive mural.

-Due to limited time and his ailing health, his two latest works were digitally edited from the original cravings.
+Due to limited time and his ailing health, his two latest works were digitally edited from the original carvings.
 Meanwhile, Lim travelled to China (accompanied by his two daughters) to observe puppet masters in action to accurately depict them in his work.
-Lim went on to finish his work, going through numerous revisions and refining certain details before passing on.
+Lim went on to finish his work, going through numerous revisions and refining certain details before dying.
 His children continued to work with the LTA and the production team to put up the work.
-Resizing to a higher resolution from the original smaller prints, the work had to be digitally altered for it to fit on the slanted wall so that it does not look distorted when viewed from the ground.
+Resizing to a higher resolution from the original smaller prints, the work had to be digitally altered for it to fit on the slanted wall so that it did not look distorted when viewed from the ground.